 FOOD

-The lifestyle and hours are a little different in Spain.
-The main difference is that the main meal of the day, “La comida” is usually eaten around 2pm.
-Dinner is usually eaten around 9 or 10pm.
-So, if you go to a restaurant at say 12 noon, or 7pm, they are unlikely to be ready to serve you.
+Customs around eating and meal hours in Spain may differ from what most our students are used to — especially those coming from English-speaking countries.
+The main difference is that the main meal of the day, “La comida” is usually eaten around 2:00 PM, whereas in other parts of the world it is eaten as early as 11:30 AM.
+Dinner is usually eaten around 9 or 10 PM.
+So, if you go to a Spanish restaurant at say 12 noon, or 7pm, they are unlikely to be ready to serve you.

 The meals are outlined below: